nselem/ccm-bioinfomatica-lab/envs_backup/readme.md

 done
 ~~~

 Finally, to install the environmment on the Alnitak you need use the command `conda create --name myenv --file spec-file.txt`.
+For example to create the **ncbi-genome-download** you need use `conda create --prefix /miniconda3/envs/ncbi-genome-download --file spec-ncbi-genome-download.txt` .

 The environments installed in Alnitak with this form are the following

 - [ ] DeepBGC_Global
 - [X] GenomeMining_Global